 It's rare to get a chance to see how the other half—well, other minute fraction—lives and works.The doors of the monarch's official residence are only open to the public in August and September, when the Queen heads off to Scotland on her annual summer holiday.
 (Tours are occasionally offered at other times of year, although these tend to be "exclusive" affairs with extra perks—and hefty price tags.)
 The standard tour covers the palace's 19 State Rooms.
-With fabulous gilt moldings and walls adorned with masterpieces by Rembrandt, Rubens, and other old masters, the State Rooms are the grandest of the palace's 775 rooms (the north wing's private apartments always remain behind closed doors).
+With fabulous gilt moldings and walls adorned with masterpieces by Rembrandt, Rubens, and other old masters, these are the grandest of the palace's 775 rooms (the north wing's private apartments always remain behind closed doors).

 The Changing the Guard, also known as Guard Mounting, remains one of London's best free shows and culminates in front of the palace.
-Marching to live bands, the old guard proceeds up the Mall from St. James's Palace to Buckingham Palace.
+Marching to live military bands, the old guard proceeds up the Mall from St. James's Palace to Buckingham Palace.
 Shortly afterward, the new guard approaches from Wellington Barracks.
 Then within the forecourt, the captains of the old and new guards symbolically transfer the keys to the palace.

 - Address: Buckingham Palace Rd., St. James's, London, SW1A 1AA | Map It

-- Phone: 020/7766-7300
+- Phone: 020/7766–7334

-- Hours: Open Aug. daily 9:30--7 (last admission 4:45); Sept. daily 9:30--6:30 (last admission 3:45).
+- Hours: Open Aug. daily 9:30–7 (last admission 4:45); Sept. daily 9:30–6:30 (last admission 3:45).
 Times subject to change; check website

 - Website: www.royalcollection.org.uk/visit